A look around Vietnamese Villages

 Cẩm Nê Mat Village is located about 16 km southwest of Da Nang City, just a 40-minute drive away.
 True to its name, Cam Ne Mat Village is famous for its handmade mats, offering a wide range of sizes.

-The village artisans have a unique skill for dyeing mats to meet customers’ needs.
+The local artisans have a unique skill for dyeing mats to meet customers’ needs.
 They carefully select old, straight, lightweight, and strong palm trees to make the reed and shuttle used in the mat-making process.
 To preserve the village’s tradition, artisans in Cam Ne work together to produce high-quality products.

-Cẩm Nê Mat Village
+Cẩm Nê Mat - Vietnamese Villages

 The Explore blog